maximgorbatyuk/hugo-blog/content/blog/development/2021-02-20-snake-case-and-asp-net-core.md

 date: "2021-02-20"
 ---

-I was asked to change my ASP Web API application data processing format.
+The standard way to accept and return data in ASP.NET world is camel case.
+But at the current project, I was asked to change my ASP Web API application data processing format.
 I had to move all the JSON data format from `camelCase` to `snake_case`.

 ![Camel case vs Snake case](/images/blog/development/2021-02-20-snake-case-and-asp-net-core/snake_vs_camel.jpg)

-The standard way to accept and return data in ASP.NET world is camel case.
 The reason for it was fact that we had to start developing React application as a SPA of our system.
 I thought that nothing will be a trouble, but I had met some issues.
 Now, I want to share with you my solution of how to make your ASP Web API and JSON in the Snake Case be the best friends.

 I have implemented in and published a simple template application.
 A link to the GitHub repository you can find at the end of the article.
 All the samples will be written for ASP.NET Core built with .net5.